EmergentMind/nix-config/docs/secretsmgmt.md

 ## Initializing Secrets and Keys

-This is a log of the steps taken to create the repo contents on grief (lab):
+This is a log of the steps taken to create the private repo contents for grief but performed on my arch/manjaro box prior so that I can more conveniently push changes... that is, until grief is able to use the secrets :D

-1. Create the nix-secrets repository
+1. On ghost create the nix-secrets repository

     ```bash
     mkdir ~/src/nix-secrets